bsmith89/StrainPGC/README.md

 Strains failing these two checks should be removed from downstream analyses.

+In addition, for the StrainPGC manuscript, we removed strains with fewer than 100 positions confidently genotyped after StrainFacts partitioning.

 ### Additional utilities

 Tools are included with StrainPGC for several auxiliary purposes: